debian-calibre/calibre/manual/faq.rst

-Simply plug your device into the computer with a USB cable. calibre should automatically detect the device and then you can transfer books to it by clicking the :guilabel:`Send to device` button. calibre does not have support for every single android device out there, so if your device is not automatically detected, follow the instructions at :ref:`devsupport` to get your device supported in calibre.
+Simply plug your device into the computer with a USB cable. calibre should automatically detect the device and then you can transfer books to it by clicking the :guilabel:`Send to device` button.
+Note that on macOS and Linux only a single program can connect to an Android device at a time, so make sure the device is not opened in the OS File manager, or the Android File Transfer utility, etc.

 .. note:: With newer Android devices, you might have to jump through a few hoops
     to get the connection working, as Google really does not want you to be